Impact

 Risk and Exploitability

-The CVE severity is rated High.
-No EPSS data is available, and the vulnerability is not listed in the CISA KEV catalog.
+The CVE has a CVSS score of 8.3, indicating a high severity.
+The EPSS score indicates a very low probability of exploitation (<1%), and the vulnerability is not listed in the CISA KEV catalog.
 Exploitation requires that an attacker can inject a crafted HTML page into a renderer that has already been compromised.
 Because the attacker must control the renderer or supply malicious content, the likelihood of a full exploitation chain is limited to users who run untrusted web content or have a prior compromise of the rendering process.
 Despite the limited vector, the impact of escaping the sandbox is severe, warranting prompt remediation.

 OpenCVE Enrichment